LakadMataktak/sertis/README.md

 ## Available Scripts

 In the project directory, you can run:
+### `npm install`
+Install dependencies into the project folder
 ### `npm run dev`
-Runs the app in the production mode.\
+Runs the app in the development mode.\
 ### `npm run lint`
 Check syntax errors
 ### `npm start`